 As described in Section 4.5.3, an isolated historic-era feature (metal artesian well) was identified along the Alternative SE-PLR-2 route, which was not evaluated for significance but is conservatively assumed to be CRHR-eligible.
 A number of built environment resources were recorded and evaluated along the route, but none of the structures were found to be eligible for listing in the CRHR.
-Coordination with Native American tribes indicated that the Santa Ysabel Ranch area (through which the Alternative SE-PLR-2 alignment would pass) is sensitive for cultural resources.
+Coordination with Native American tribes indicated that the Santa Ysabel Ranch area (through which the Alternative SE-PLR-2 alignment would pass) is sensitive for TCRs cultural resources, including TCRs that are archaeological in nature.
 While Native American archaeological sites were not discovered through the record search or pedestrian survey, such sites and artifacts could be discovered beneath the ground surface during excavation and grading activities for Alternative SE-PLR-2, potentially resulting in a significant cultural resources impact if proper protocols are not followed.